CrickDataChallenge/website/index.md

 ---

-## 🔬Examples of previous projects include:
+## 🔬 Examples of previous projects include:

 * Integration of multiomic datasets to identify biomarkers for non-invasive, early detection of cancer.
 * Creation of a program with a user interface to design antisense oligonucleotides.